tusharsingh3/Virinchi/README.md

 ## Contributing

-We welcome contributions to improve Virinchi Architects!
+We welcome contributions to improve Virinchi Architect!
 Here's how you can help:

 ### Getting Started